mitmath/1806/summaries.md

 In today's lecture we finished the notebook on transposes, permutations, and orthogonality.
 We then looked at the common algebraic structure of vector spaces, playing the game of "Am I a vector space?"

-IF s set does not have a clear $0$, then it is easy to exclude it from being a vector space, but having a zero does not guarantee that a set is a vector space.
+*If* a set does not have a clear 0 vector, then it is easy to exclude it from being a vector space, but having a zero does not guarantee that a set is a vector space.

 The most important fact is that linear combinations of vectors should exist in the space.